AutomateThePlanet/Bellatrix-Documentation/docs/android-automation/keyboard-service.md

 Explanations
 ------------
-Bellatrix gives you an interface for easier work with device's keyboard through KeyboardService class.
+BELLATRIX gives you an interface for easier work with device's keyboard through KeyboardService class.
 ```csharp
 App.KeyboardService.HideKeyboard();
 ```